Eyevinn/encore/README-eyevinn.md

 The intention is to keep the difference from upstream as small as possible by contributing all new features back to upstream.

+For information on changes in this fork compare to upstream, see [Releasenotes](RELEASENOTES-eyevinn.md)

 ## Branches, versions and releases in this repo
 ### master branch
 The master branch tracks the upstream master.
 No development should be done on this branch.